The Jets (British band)

 The Jets are a British rockabilly band, who had two charting singles in the early 1980s with "Yes Tonight Josephine" and "Love Makes the World Go Round".
-The songs reached numbers 25 and 21 respectively in the UK Single Chart, both tracks featured on their album, 100% Cotton.
-The band scored six other minor chart entries, but none managed to make the top 40.
-The Jets consists of three brothers, Bob Cotton (the eldest - double bass and lead vocals), Ray Cotton (the middle - lead Guitar and lead and backing vocals) and Tony Cotton (the youngest - drums and backing vocals).
+The songs reached numbers 25 and 21 respectively on the UK Singles Chart.
+Both tracks featured on their album, 100% Cotton.
+The band scored six other minor chart entries, all charting within the top 75.
+The Jets consists of three brothers, Bob Cotton (eldest - double bass and lead vocals), Ray Cotton (middle - lead guitar and lead/backing vocals) and Tony Cotton (youngest - drums and backing vocals).

-The band continues to tour the club and Rockabilly circuit both in the UK and abroad and is still producing albums.
+The band continues to tour the club and rockabilly circuit both in the UK and abroad and is still producing albums.